johnson-jesse/simple-backstage-app-plugin/README.md

 </InfoCard>
 ```

 If everything is saved, you should see your name, id, and email on the github-playground page.
-Our data accessed is synchronous.
+Our data access is synchronous.
 So we just grab and go.

 6. Here is the entire file for reference
 <details><summary>Complete ExampleComponent.tsx</summary>